 You need to change the database settings to be the same as the new information you created in the previous step.
 If you use Magento 1.x, open the file app/etc/local.xml and replace the username, database name, password and server name with one of your new servers.
 But if you are using Magento 2.x, open the file app/etc/env.php and update your database information.

 Open the database on the new server and look for path =”web/unsecure/base_url” and path=”web/secure/base_url” in the core_config_data table.
 And then, update URL to your new store URL.

 Step 7: Empty var/cache, var/session, var/report, var/log

-If you followed those 7 steps carefully, you should be able to access your website with the new URL.
+If you followed those 7 steps carefully, you should access your website with the new URL.

-Note that if your plan was to migrate the content and keep the URL; you will need to ignore Step 6 and update your DNS to point to the new server.
-Or alternatively, you can migrate your domain name.
+If you planned to migrate the content and keep the URL, you would need to ignore Step 6 and update your DNS to point to the new server.
+Alternatively, you can migrate your domain name.

 Feel free to contact us if you have any question